Razor's Edge (novel)

 Razor's Edge (Russian: Лезвие бритвы, Lezvie britvy, Edge of the Razor) is a 1963 science fiction novel by the Soviet writer and paleontologist Ivan Yefremov.
 It includes four parts and is notable for a huge amount of the scientific facts and dynamism.

 Efremov used the word "eidetica" as an ability to a deliberate dreams, when man dreams in full details about something that is known to him only as told by friends, read in books or seen in pictures.
-In this novel such capability to see such panoramic color images appears in one of the novel characters after he was contused in time of Great Patriotic War.
+In this novel such capability to see such panoramic color images appears in one of the novel's characters after he is contused in the time of the Great Patriotic War.
 Later on he arrives in Moscow, USSR to ask the doctors explain this symptom.
 While healed he sees an even more detailed dream, but after he loses his unique ability.

 Plot

 The plot contains some storylines which are intertwined.
 We can name these storylines according to their setting places.
 The first one is the Soviet Storyline and is about the medical doctor and psychophysiologist Ivan Girin, who studies the hidden possibilities of human brain and is interested in human beauty.
 The second storyline is about a group of Italians who go to Africa to find diamonds, but find Alexander The Great's Crown with mysterious crystals in it.
 The third storyline is about Dayaram Ramamoorty, the sculptor from India, and Amrita Tillottama, the dancer.
 The characters meet each other in the end of the novel.